Multiple Kernel Representation Learning on Networks: Experiments

 \subsection{Parameter Settings}

 For random walk-based approaches, we set the window size ($\gamma$) to $10$, the number of walks ($N$) to $80$, and the walk length ($L$) to $10$.
 We use the embedding size of $d=128$ for each method.
 The instances of \textsc{KernelNE} and \textsc{MKernelNE} are fed with random walks generated by \textsc{Node2Vec}.
 For the training process, we adopt the negative sampling strategy \cite{word2vec} as described in Subsection \ref{subsec:single}.
-We sample $5$ negative samples for each context node.
-Each negative sample is generated proportionally to its frequency raised to the power of $0.75$.
+The negative samples are generated proportionally to its frequency raised to the power of $0.75$.
+For our methods and the baseline models needing to generate negative node instances, we consistently sample $5$ negative nodes for a fair comparison.
 In our experiments, the initial learning rate of stochastic gradient descent is set to $0.025$; then it is decreased linearly according to the number of processed nodes until the minimum value, $10^{-4}$.
 For the kernel parameters, the value of $\sigma$ has been chosen as $2.0$ for the single kernel version of the model (\textsc{KernelNE}).
 For \textsc{MKernelNE}, we considered three kernels and their parameters are set to $1.0, 2.0, 3.0$ and $1.0, 1.5, 2.0$ for \textsc{MkernelNE-Gauss} and \textsc{MkernelNE-Sch}, respectively.
-The regularization parameters are set to $\lambda=10^{-2}$ and $\beta=0.1$.
+As an exception for the \textsl{PPI} network, we employed $0.5, 1.0, 1.5$ for \textsc{MKernelNE-Gauss} since it shows better performance due to the network's structure.
+The regularization parameters are always set to $\lambda=10^{-2}$ and $\beta=0.1$.